Submitting Data to NeMO - Overview

 doe-restricted.
 Restricted accounts need to be set to mount to the proper area on our restricted server.
 A NeMO team member will reach out, distinctly from the automated account approval email, once your account is ready for restricted data submission, so please plan accordingly for this minimal extra time required prior to data submission.

 Restricted Data Release documentation outlines steps required to make restricted datasets available to approved users or the public, as applicable.

 Submitters can track the progress of data submissions from manifest validation through release to the NeMO Portal.
 To track submissions, log into the NeMO website using your NeMO Aspera credentials.
 Once logged in, select

 Dashboard in the top navigation, and select

 This image shows the status for an individual manifest.
 Clicking on any of the completed, green checkmarks provides additional details: date, time and explanation of the completed step.

 Incomplete steps are shown in gray, failed steps in red.
 Failed steps following the QC step will be resolved internally by the NeMO team, and we will reach out if you need to resubmit all or a portion of your data.

 If you are a project manager, a PI or other role responsible for tracking submissions, and would like to have access to the tracking dashboard for one or a number of labs or submitters, please create a NeMO Aspera account at nemoarchive.org/register and email email@example.com explaining your role and tracking request.

 Reporting to NIH

 Depending on funding source, data submitters may be required to submit quarterly proof of data submissions.
-At this time, NIH is accepting the "Successful ingest" email received once data is successfully bundled as a submission receipt for an individual manifest.
+At this time, BICCN is accepting the "Successful ingest" email received once data is successfully bundled as a submission receipt for an individual manifest.